JoseDeFreitas/CodewarsLogger/README.md

 on April, 2022).

 If you've read above sections, you know you can customise the program to make it work as you want.
 Keep in mind that **I offer the program as you see it in this repository**.
-Any changes you made are up to you, and and I'm not responsible for them.
+Any changes you made are up to you, and I'm not responsible for them.
 Be careful on what you change.
 For more related information, please read the ["Privacy" page](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki/Privacy) of the wiki.
 I encourage you to read the whole wiki, too. **Don't forget to read the rules from Codewars.**